enbraun/slate/source/includes/_project.md

 Name         |  Description
  ---:        |    :----
 **name** <br> <span class ="required">`required`</span> | String representing the name of task.
 This may be up to 100 characters long.
 **start_time** <br>`optional`| String representing timestamp value for start time of task.
-This field takes input in ISO 8601 extended notation for date and time value i.e. yyyy-MM-ddTHH:mm:ssZ and support time zone offset as well.
+This field takes input in ISO 8601 extended notation for date and time value i.e. yyyy-MM-ddTHH:mm:ssZ and supports time zone offset as well.
 **end_time** <br>`optional`|  String representing timestamp value for end time of task.
-This field takes input in ISO 8601 extended notation for date and time value i.e. yyyy-MM-ddTHH:mm:ssZ and support time zone offset as well.
+This field takes input in ISO 8601 extended notation for date and time value i.e. yyyy-MM-ddTHH:mm:ssZ and supports time zone offset as well.

 ### Returns

 | Code      | Description |
 | ---:      |    :----    |
-**200** <br><span class = "success">`OK`</span> | Indicates that the operation was successful and task is successfully updated.
+**200** <br><span class = "success">`OK`</span> | Indicates that the operation was successful and task is updated successfully.
 **400** <br> <span class = "error">`Bad Request`</span> | Bad Request error occurs when a request is malformed, syntactically incorrect, missing required parameters or any unknown parameter is passed.
 Additionally, Bad request may also occur if `start_time` becomes later then `end_time`.
 **403** <br> <span class = "error">`Forbidden`</span> |Authorization failed due to insufficient permissions.
 This occurs when user does not have enough access rights to perform this action.
 Access for each user can be controlled by an Administrator using eRS Cloud Application.
 **404** <br><span class = "error">`Not Found`</span> | This status code indicates that project or task does not exists.